 The shutdown dates back more than three decades through the December 12 Movement.
 Last year, Chick-fil-A notably drew boycotts and protests after the Atlanta-based fast food chain remained open

 December 12 Movement leaders asked people to continue boycotting Chick-Fil-A this year.
-Chick-Fil-A did not respond to requests for comment by press time.
+The Harlem location will remain open this year.

 Malcolm X’s history is well documented in Harlem, particularly during his time as minister of the Nation of Islam when he preached at Temple No. 7, now known as Masjid Malcolm Shabazz.
 He first came onto the Amsterdam News’ radar after organizing outside the 28th Precinct in order to free Johnson X Hinton, a Black Muslim who the NYPD brutalized and arrested after he intervened in a police-involved beating.
 This led to his column in the paper for a year.